 This curriculum describes all regulations concerning the study of experimental biomedical research at the Master level at the University of Fribourg.
-It is based on the regulations of the Faculty of Science as defined in the Règlement pour l'obtention des Bachelor of Science et des Master of Science de la Faculté des sciences, which entered into force on February 2nd, 2004 (hereafter called the Regulation for short).
+It is based on the regulations of the Faculty of Science and Medicine as defined in the Règlement pour l'obtention des Bachelor of Science et des Master of Science de la Faculté des sciences et de médecine, which entered into force on February 2nd, 2004 (hereafter called the Regulation in short).
 In case of discrepancies of translation, the French version will be considered authoritative.